ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

   * The proportion of the population that can be tested per day.
   * The proportion of the population that use the contact tracing app.

-An example of the a _populationSettings.json_ file can be found below in Figure 4.
+An example of the a _Population Settings_ file can be found below in Figure 5.

 <img src="populationSettings.png" alt="populationSettings Example" width="300">

-**Figure 4.** Example population settings file.
+**Figure 5.** Example population settings file.

 The _populationDistribution_ field contains the fraction of the population whose age falls within a given age bin (seen in the _populationAges_ field).
 The sum of fractions should equal to 1.
 A warning/error will be raised if the values do not sum to 1.